-You might have seen that, in addition to our beautiful range of soft, 100% stonewashed natural linen bedding and sleepwear, we are now offering a selection of bedding and loungewear made from Merino wool!
-Our extra soft, cosy and stylish loungewear and our natural duvets and pillows can now go hand in hand with our full range of bed linen.
+You might have seen that we offer a selection of bedding and loungewear made from 100% natural merino wool!
+Our natural duvets and pillows go hand in hand with our full range of bed linen.
 “Woolly duvets?”, we hear you wonder.
 In a nutshell, yes!
-We thought we’d take the opportunity to talk more here about Merino wool, why we love it so much and why we think you will too.
+We thought we’d take the opportunity to talk more here about merino wool, why we love it so much and why we think you will too.

 What’s different about Merino wool?